htwyford/urlbar-weather/README.md

 Watch a [short demo video](https://imgur.com/a/T81yjxJ).

 ## Instructions
+Be advised that the weather result is not currently supported in Nightly.
+In the meantime, [contact Harry Twyford](mailto:harry@mozilla.com) for a .diff to apply to your local build to support this result.

 1. Clone this repo and install the dependencies.
 2. Create a file `src/secret_keys.js` with the following contents:
 ```